Why PR is More Cost Effective Than Advertising?

 Any public relations professional worth their salt will tell you that a traditional press release is a vehicle for announcing major news to the public or your industry, or a vehicle used for publicly traded companies to stay compliant with SEC regulations.
 Traditional press releases are not a good fit for announcing that you have just launched your startup or for asking for press coverage from the media.

 Many startups, small businesses and entrepreneurs who attempt to go it alone in publicizing their business are not aware of this.
 As a result,they end up spending money on press release distribution services, only to wind up disappointed and with less working capital in their bank account.
+Instead, that money would have been spent a lot better elsewhere, such as setting up a good website with a strong domain name.

 Having your story told in the right media outlet at the right time can take your brand’s credibility and brand recognition from 0 to 100, virtually overnight and lead to opportunities and growth otherwise not possible with a modest advertising budget.